 Your page will take longer to render if your website code is not properly written and images and other visuals are not optimized.
 However, if you perform W3C validation, your users’ browsers will require less processing when rendering visuals and textual content.
 Remember that page load time is a crucial ranking factor, and it is important to focus on it.

-Increase in Core Web Vitals Scores:
+Boosts Core Web Vitals Scores:

-Core Web Vital tracks how long it takes for your page to fully appear on the user’s screen after a click.
+Core Web Vitals tracks how long it takes for your page to fully appear on the user’s screen after a click.
 It also checks to see if your visuals are stable while your web page loads.
 You can improve these factors and raise your Core Web Vitals score by focusing on coding standards.

 Previously, one of the most common problems with websites was that they were not compatible with all browsers.
 As a result, there were formatting issues, and the pages did not display properly.
-W3C validation resolves the problem of the cross-browser issue and makes your website all browser friendly.
+W3C validation resolves the problem of the cross-browser issue and makes your website browser-friendly.
 With the help of W3C, your users can easily view your site on different browsers like Google Chrome, Safari, Firefox, etc.

 In the age of digitization, mobile phone manufacturers release new devices with new features.
 They do so to improve internet speed and provide various high-tech features required to complete various tasks.
 Smartphones have become a major source of traffic due to their increased global penetration.
 However, if your site is incompatible with various devices, your user will leave immediately after clicking, and your ranking will suffer.